 The Default Retirement Age was abolished in 2011.
 What has been the impact on employment of over 65s?
 We've crunched the numbers and discovered something fascinating...

-Increasing the employment of older workers generally has no detrimental impact on the employment of younger workers, according to a recent report.
+Increasing the employment levels of older workers has no detrimental impact on the employment levels of younger workers, according to a recent report into the labour market.

 Has the number of over 60s in employment "grown substantially"?
 Have older workers received big pay increases?

 What will be the effect of ageing on the future of work?

 Official figures show that the number of age discrimination claims brought against employers has plummeted over the past 12 months.

 Age discrimination cuts boths ways as older people admit to "negative feelings" towards those in 20s.